Check back soon for Summer 2015 dates!

-Building on its highly successful 2010, 2011, and 2012 programs, this award allows RAF to send fifteen pre-professional ballet students, selected from a national pool, on an all-expense-paid six-week summer educational and pre-professional program to Moscow, which will combine Russian-language instruction, cultural immersion, and ballet training with Master Teachers of Moscow’s Bolshoi Ballet Academy.The tentative dates for our 2013 program are July 13 – August 24.
+This highly successful program allows RAF to send fifteen pre-professional ballet students, selected from a national pool, to Moscow on an all-expense-paid six-week summer educational and pre-professional program which combines Russian language instruction, cultural immersion, and ballet training with Master Teachers of Moscow’s Bolshoi Ballet Academy.

-An applicant MUST be:
+An applicant MUST meet the following general requirements:

-- A U.S. Citizen
+- U.S. Citizen

 - Enrolled in High School at the time of the application

-- 15-18 years of age at start of program (birth date between July 15, 1994 and June 10, 1998)
+- 15-18 years of age at start of program (birth date between July 15, 1995 and June 10, 1999)